About the OpenSearch OR1 instance family announced at re:Invent

 Reducing the number of CPUs

-As mentioned above, the indexing load can be reduced, which means you can reduce the number of CPUs by reducing the number of nodes and scaling down the instance size.
+As mentioned above, the indexing load can be reduced, so the number of CPUs can be reduced by reducing the number of nodes and scaling down the instance size.

 Points to note about OR1

-OpenSearch built with OR1 cannot be changed to another instance family later.
+OpenSearch instances built with OR1 cannot be changed to other instance families later.

-Similarly, you cannot change to OR1 from any other instance family.
+Similarly, you cannot change from other instance families to OR1.

-The size of a shard must be less than 100GB.
+The size of a single shard must be less than 100GB.

-The shard size is limited to a quota of 100GB, and if it exceeds this limit, writing will not be possible.
+The shard size is limited to a quota of 100GB or less, and if it exceeds this limit, writing will not be possible.

-It seems possible to apply for an upper limit increase through AWS Support.
+It seems possible to request an increase in the limit through AWS Support.

 Since synchronization to S3 is performed on a segment-by-segment basis, inconsistencies in search results may occur for a certain period of time after the update.

-Replication has changed from the conventional document-based replication to segment-based replication, and a replication delay occurs due to the time it takes to create a segment.
-This can be set with the refresh_interval value, with the minimum value being 10 seconds.
+Replication has been changed from the conventional document-based replication to segment-based replication, which causes a replication delay due to the time it takes to create segments.
+This can be set using the refresh_interval value, with the minimum value being 10 seconds.

-For this reason, the consistency of written data and read data cannot be guaranteed for a certain period of time.
+Therefore, consistency between written data and read data cannot be guaranteed for a certain period of time.

 The number of replicas is not automatically reduced

-The advantage is that the number of replicas can be reduced to 1 because S3 guarantees durability, but it is up to the user to reduce the number of replicas themselves.
+The advantage is that the number of replicas can be reduced to 1 because S3 guarantees durability, but the user must reduce the number of replicas themselves.

-Set the number of replicas to 1 in your index template.
+Set the number of replicas to 1 in the index template.

 The major benefit is that it reduces the number of replicas and reduces the CPU load on indexing, making it suitable for write-heavy workloads.

-On the other hand, because the number of replicas will be reduced, read-heavy workloads may experience slightly slower response times than before.
+On the other hand, because the number of replicas will be reduced, read-heavy workloads may experience a slight decrease in response time.

-Also, as mentioned above, in cases where strict consistency in read/write is required, it seems that its use should be avoided because it may cause inconsistent search results.
+Also, as mentioned above, in cases where strict consistency in read/write is required, it seems that it should be avoided because there is a possibility of inconsistent search results.

 Reference materials